mastrojs/mastro/README.md

 A *m*inimal take on an *Astro*-like MPA web framework.
 There are four parts to it:

-- [The Mastro Guide](https://mastrojs.github.io/) that shows you how to build and publish your first webside – using only a browser and a GitHub account.
 - [Static site generator running in your browser](https://mastrojs.github.io/guide/setup/) in a _VS Code for the Web_ extension.
 - The Mastro web framework (server and static site generator) – see below.
 - [Reactive Mastro](https://mastrojs.github.io/reactive/) – a tiny (2.8k min.gz) client-side reactive GUI library for your existing MPA or Mastro project.

-## Philosophy
+- [The Mastro Guide](https://mastrojs.github.io/) that shows you how to build and publish your first webside – using only a browser and a GitHub account.

+## Craft websites with care

+- **No bloat**: written in just [~700 lines](src/#readme) of TypeScript and with [minimal dependencies](deno.json), Mastro is a framework distilled to its essence.
+It loads fast even [within VS Code for the Web](https://mastrojs.github.io/guide/setup/) or the edge, like Deno Deploy (Node.js, Bun and Cloudflare Workers are in the works).
+If you ever outgrow it, simply fork and adjust it.

-- **No magic and no bundler**: Mastro provides you with a handful of composable helper functions, and gives you full control over your HTML, CSS and JS.
+- **No magic and no bundler**: full control over your HTML, CSS and JS.
 Nothing is auto-injected into your page.
-No complexing tooling is messing with your code before it reaches the browser.
+Mastro gives you composable functions, instead of complex tooling that messes with your code before it reaches the browser.

 - **No leaky abstractions**: while some JS meta-frameworks try to erase the boundary between client and server, Mastro makes it explicit which parts of your app run where and when.

 - **No client-side JavaScript** by default: create lean websites, that load blazingly fast.
 Leveraging native browser functionality instead of reinventing the wheel in JavaScript and [embracing an MPA architecture](https://mastrojs.github.io/reactive/why-reactive-mastro/).

-- **No bloat**: written in just [~700 lines](src/#readme) of TypeScript and with [minimal dependencies](deno.json), Mastro is easy to fork and adapt.
-It runs either as a static site generator as a [VS Code extension in your browser](https://mastrojs.github.io/guide/setup/), or on Deno (Node.js, Bun and Workers are in the works).

 ## How to run

-### _Visual Studio Code for the Web_ extension
+### _Visual Studio Code for the Web_ extension (SSG)

 Follow [The Mastro Guide's _Setup_ section](https://mastrojs.github.io/guide/setup/) to build and deploy your website to GitHub Pages for free – without ever leaving your browser.

-### Command line with Deno
+### Server or SSG with Deno on the command line

 If you prefer the command line, after [installing Deno](https://docs.deno.com/runtime/getting_started/installation/), either run: